Long Term Disability For Neurological and Cognitive Disorders Attorneys

 You may not be able to drive yourself to numerous appointments.
 Nor do you want to burden your loved ones more.
 However, doctor reports and exams are necessary to show that you have a disability that is adversely affecting your quality of life.

-To begin the process for getting the help you need through a disability insurance claim for a neurological or cognitive disorder, call Abell and Capitan Law today at (267) 419-7888 or reach out to us online for a free, no-obligation consultation.
+To begin the process for getting the help you need through a long term disability insurance claim for a neurological or cognitive disorder, call Abell and Capitan Law today at (267) 419-7888 or reach out to us online for a free, no-obligation consultation.

 Why Do I Need a Lawyer for a Disability Claim?

-If you are pursuing a disability claim for a neurological or cognitive disorder, you may be feeling overwhelmed, intimidated, and confused about where to even begin with all the forms, the paperwork, and the legalese.
+If you are pursuing a long term disability claim for a neurological or cognitive disorder, you may be feeling overwhelmed, intimidated, and confused about where to even begin with all the forms, the paperwork, and the legalese.
 An experienced disability insurance lawyer can guide you every step along the way.
 While each situation has its unique circumstances, at Abell and Capitan Law, we have assisted countless clients with the same types of hurdles you face right now.
 You can minimize the stress by placing your claim in the hands of knowledgeable professionals.

 Some of our clients begin a claims process on their own, thinking that the insurance company is there to support them.
 Unfortunately, insurance companies prioritize their bottom line, and they sometimes cut corners to save money.